 Who develops pompholyx?

-Pompholyx probably affects about 1 in 20 people who have eczema on their hands.
+Pompholyx probably affects about 1 in 20 people who have hands eczema.
 It is less common after middle age and in older people.
 It is slightly more common in women than in men.
 It happens more often in the spring and summer and is more common in warmer countries.

 What are the symptoms of pompholyx?

 At first, there are tiny blisters in the skin of the hands or feet.
-They are located on the palms or fingers of the hands (often on the sides of the fingers) and on the soles or toes of the feet.
-The blisters may feel itchy or burning.
+They are located on the fingers or palms of the hands (often on the sides of the fingers) and on the toes or soles of the feet.
+The blisters may feel itchy or there may be a burning sensation.
 Sometimes the small blisters can merge to form larger ones.
 As the blisters start to heal, the skin goes through a dry stage where there are cracks or peeling skin.

 If there is severe pompholyx near the fingernails or toenails then the nails may have ridges, or there may be swelling at the base of the nail (called paronychia).